davidsprieto/js-jquery-complete-guide/README.md

-# Udemy Course: The Complete jQuery Course - From Beginner to Advanced!
+# The Complete jQuery Course - Udemy Course used to further deepen my knowledge & understanding of jQuery!

+Programming Language:
+- JavaScript

+Framework:
+- jQuery